mmahsereci/mmahsereci.github.io/_projects/probnum.md

 arises from finite computational resources, discretization and stochastic input.
 The estimated numerical uncertainty can be used in downstream decisions.

-Lower level structure of ProbNum includes: A module for random variables and random variable arithmetics;
-(memory-)efficient and lazy implementation of linear operators that integrate with random variables;
-filtering and smoothing for probabilistic state-space models, mostly variants of Kalman filters.

 I am an active contributor and maintainer of ProbNum.

 ### Resources